brandondrew/CapsLock/README.md

 ### Basic

 `✱` Hyper actually maps to `⌃⌥⇧⌘` (all right modifiers) , It works well with additional left modifiers.
 And compatible with most application.
-Hold CapsLock to enable `Hyper` funcationality while press it will emit an `Escape`.
+Hold CapsLock to enable `Hyper` functionality while pressing it will emit an `Escape`.

 | Origin    | Maps to    | Comment                    |
 | --------- | ---------- | -------------------------- |